Datron 4910 series DC voltage reference repair

 Restoration of xDevs Datron/Wavetek 4910 DC standard

-In February 2026 good decade since this article was first drafted up xDevs HQ finally got our very own Model 4910 for lab use.
-Standard arrived in a poor condition with ruined front terminals and dead batteries.
+In February 2026, a good decade since this article was first drafted up at xDevs HQ we finally got our very own Model 4910 for lab.
+Standard arrived in a poor non-working condition, ruined front terminals and typically dead batteries.
 We’ll attempt a full restoration and document the progress in this article.
-DC reference was acquired from secondary market and came in poor shape due to it’s previous life adventures.
+Datron 4910 these days can be acquired only from secondary market and it’s common to expect them in poor shape due to it’s previous life adventures.
+Fluke killed 491x series in favour of their 732B standards shortly after Wavetek acquisition and merger.

-All front binding posts were damaged and heavily discolored by exposure to sun or heat over long duration.
+All front binding posts in this example are damaged and heavily discolored by exposure to sun or heat over long duration.
 These posts aren’t good design in the first place even new.
 CELL 2 LO and 1.018 V HI terminals are sheared completely off, only leaving useless stub.
 Every single post base is fractured and discolored badly.
+Binding posts resemble modern low quality Pomona 3770 connectors but actually made by unrelated company in England.

 Each HI/LO pair output coupled with passive RC network and gas discharge tube to arrest any static from external world.
 Each binding post making contact to gold-plated PCB pads with gold-plated washer and gold-plated nut.